 - 1 Mastery level question

-Overall, I’ve found that quizzes should ideally have a total of 3 to 6 questions because it creates much smoother logistics for quiz analysis and retakes.
+Overall, I’ve found that quizzes should ideally have a total of 6 questions because it creates much smoother logistics for quiz analysis and retakes.

 Here’s an example proficient level question for Writing Equations of Parallel & Perpendicular Lines.